top of page

 Why completing therapy matters:

-• Stopping early which may make it feel like therapy didn’t help when it simply needed more time.
+Stopping early may make it feel like therapy didn’t help when it simply needed more time.

 Research shows that regular attendance is key for effective outcomes.